CSetters/Prev-Maintenance-Ex-1/README.md

 ## Next in line to design:

-**1. Build Out the Cloud Architecture
+1. Build Out the Cloud Architecture.
-**2. Define the Edge Stack in Detail
+2. Define the Edge Stack in Detail.
-**3. Create a Sample Use Case for the AI Model
+3. Create a Sample Use Case for the AI Model.
-**4. Create a Pitch Deck
+4. Create a Pitch Deck.

+## Outcome

+This architecture enables:
+- Real-time predictive maintenance
+- Reduced downtime and repair costs
+- Cloud-driven oversight without compromising edge autonomy
+- Scalable deployment across factory networks

 ## Related Microsoft Docs